 One of the best ways to prepare for childbirth is to practice relaxation techniques such as deep breathing techniques and visualization.
 These techniques can help you stay calm and relaxed during labor time, which can make the experience easier and less stressful.
 Ask your doctor or childbirth class instructor for more tips on how to relax during delivery.

-Especially if you’re a first time mom, a class that includes relaxation techniques is SUPER helpful.
+Especially if you’re a first-time mom, a class that includes relaxation techniques is SUPER helpful.
 This one has a whole bonus video on it, as well as a lesson on medical pain management for labor pain, so you are prepared for all your options.

-Second time moms may have had a negative experience the FIRST time, so this type of class can be helpful for a lot of women.
+Second-time moms may have had a negative experience the FIRST time, so this type of class can be helpful for a lot of women.

-Often these breathing exercises help you to relax your pelvic floor muscles, so baby can find an easier way out of your pelvis.
+Often these breathing exercises help you to relax your pelvic floor muscles, so the baby can find an easier way out of your pelvis.
 Practicing this is a great start!
-You can also take prenatal yoga classes that also help with this often as well.
+You can also take prenatal yoga classes that also help with this as well.